About Mississippi State — In Depth

 Elections & Voter Records

-To register to vote in Mississippi State, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Oktibbeha County elections office.
-Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
+- Mississippi Death RowInformation from MS Dept. Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
-For local municipal elections in Mississippi State, contact the Oktibbeha County Clerk's office for schedules and ballot information.
+For local county and state elections (Mississippi State is an unincorporated community in Oktibbeha County and does not hold municipal elections), contact the Oktibbeha County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Mississippi State, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Oktibbeha County Clerk's office issues marriage licenses and maintains marriage records for Oktibbeha County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.